 Below are exports from Vietnam that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Vietnam’s goods trail Vietnamese importer spending on foreign products.

-Vietnam has highly negative net exports and therefore deep international trade deficits for coal gas, refined petroleum oils, coal, petroleum coke, coal coke and petroleum gases under the mineral fuels-related product category.
+Historically, Vietnam records highly negative net exports and therefore deep international trade deficits for coal gas, refined petroleum oils, coal briquettes, petroleum coke, coal coke and petroleum gases under the mineral fuels-related product category.

 Vietnamese Export Companies